 An examination of the song begins with the two-measure introduction, the first measure being an awkward but distinctive guitar run from George Harrison which signals the band to kick in for the second measure.
 The chorus then kicks in immediately on the downbeat with John and Paul's single-tracked harmonies.
 The six-measure chorus is made up of three melodic phrases that, while very distinguishable in the song, unusually consist of the lowest notes of the entire song.
 The last measure consists of a repeat of George Harrison's introductory guitar passage, which segues nicely into the first verse.

-The second verse then begins, which this time feature the slurred hillbilly notes on "I" and "her."
+The second verse then begins, which this time features the slurred hillbilly notes on "I" and "her."
 Then we see the bridge for the first time, which is an even four measures long.
-The dominant harmony line from Paul is the song's highest notes of the entire song, which land on the words "Oh, how long."
-The vocals in this bridge appear double-tracked for the first time in the song which, by adding a subliminal fullness to the sound, makes this section the song's true highlight.
+The dominant harmony line from Paul reaches the highest notes of the entire song, landing on the words "Oh, how long."
+The vocals in this bridge appear double-tracked for the first time which, by adding a subliminal fullness to the sound, makes this section the song's true highlight.

 The end of this chorus shows the return of Harrison's guitar passage, which then actually begins his guitar solo.
 This instrumental section is played against the chorus chord structure, comprising the usual six measures.
 The solo shows George bending notes throughout while not paraphrasing any melody line heard in the song, which was usually the norm for the rehearsed solos he would perform up to this time.
-While his pitch and timing was off on occasion, with a degree of awkwardness as the result, he is to be admired for being willing to 'mix-it-up' in the spirit of experimentation that the Beatles were reaching for.
+While his pitch and timing were off on occasion, with a degree of awkwardness as the result, he is to be admired for his willingness to "mix-it-up" in the spirit of experimentation that The Beatles were reaching for.

-This goes directly into a repeat of the bridge and chorus as heard just before the solo, this time continuing the rich double-tracked vocals right through the chorus.
-Another new feature to the song appears, ever so quietly, in the form of a tambourine which appears to slightly increase in volume as the song progresses to the end.
+The solo goes directly into a repeat of the bridge and chorus as heard just before the solo, this time continuing the rich double-tracked vocals right through the chorus.
+Another new feature of the song appears, ever so quietly, in the form of a tambourine which appears to slightly increase in volume as the song progresses to the end.

 Even though the song was a pure 50-50 collaboration, the convincing illusion is that this is John's song, probably because of his singing the lower melody line.
 This has led many writers to assume John was the main contributor to this song, if not its sole author.
 Meanwhile, his acoustic rhythm guitar works as efficient background to the mix.

-Paul keeps within the framework appropriate for country music as for his bass work while effectively mastering his hillbilly higher harmonies without missing a beat.
+Paul keeps within the framework appropriate for country music with his bass work while effectively mastering his hillbilly higher harmonies without missing a beat.
 George struggles somewhat to convincingly adapt to the country landscape, but ends up with a suitable performance.
-Ringo ends up with the easiest end of the stick, not being required to do much more than keep a steady 6/8 time signature with a slight change in format during the last verse.
+Ringo ends up with the easiest end of the stick, not being required to do much more than keep a steady 6/8 time signature with a slight change of emphasis during the last verse.
 Overall, the performance shows the group with a confidence that reveals the pride they feel for this song.

 The lyrics depict the frustration of the singer because he's trying to win over a girl while she's preoccupied with her deceased former boyfriend.
 "What can I do?" the singer asks, because he thinks "of her, but she thinks only of him."
 His patience is wearing thin, asking "how long will it take?" while viewing her longing for her ex as a "mistake" that she'll soon regret when he gives up.
 Though the singer harshly calls her feelings "a whim," it is only evidence of the song being a pastiche of country music anyway, not to be taken too seriously.
 And, of course, it rhymes with "him."

-The original British "Beatles For Sale" album was released on compact disc on February 26th, 1987 in mono only.
-The re-mastered edition released on September 9th, 2009 made the CD available in stereo for the first time.
+The original British "Beatles For Sale" album was released on compact disc on February 26th, 1987 in mono only, the vinyl version coming out on July 21st, 1987.
+A stereo remastered edition was released on CD on September 9th, 2009 and on vinyl on November 13th, 2012.